-- Output: Ability and timeliness of support to requesting entities. - Efficiency: Percentage of stakeholders receiving required logistical support. - Explanatory: Staffing, available stock, equipment availability, support timelines, time of day, day of the week, staff response time, and transportation availability. - Task (C.2.1.2): Identify and organize required staff to procure, manage, and distribute PPE to all identified activities. - o Task (C.2.1.3): Procure all resources to operate the warehouse effectively and efficiently. - o Task (C.2.1.4): Plan for future use as a multi-functional use facility.
+Output: Ability and timeliness of support to requesting entities.

+Efficiency: Percentage of stakeholders receiving required logistical support.

+Explanatory: Staffing, available stock, equipment availability, support timelines, time of day, day of the week, staff response time, and transportation availability.

+- Task (C.2.1.2): Identify and organize required staff to procure, manage, and distribute assets. - Task (C.2.1.3): Procure all resources to operate the warehouse effectively and efficiently.